-As a small business owner, you have to wear many hats, and unless you’re a video production company, creating videos to market your business probably wasn’t on your list.
+As a small business owner, you have to wear many hats, and unless you’re a production company, creating videos to market your business probably wasn’t on your list.

 About 85 percent of all internet users in the U.S. watched online video content monthly on any of their devices, while 54 percent of consumers want to see more video content from a brand or business they support.